 1. Vegan Afternoon Tea at Fortnum & Mason

 I never miss an opportunity to get pampered in style.
 And as Fortnum and Mason offers a vegan afternoon tea menu, the spot for booking an afternoon tea was obvious.
-I absolutely loved the artichoke and pesto sandwich, the scones where to die for (I’m not even a scone person and I’m now obsessed with creating my own scone recipe to mimic these), there was an abundance in desserts, and the tea selection was incredible.
-I was truly in my element, getting spoiled by attentive waiters, while eating beautiful food, with my boyfriend while a a pianist played.
+I absolutely loved the artichoke and pesto sandwich, the scones were to die for (I’m not even a scone person and I’m now obsessed with creating my own scone recipe to mimic these), there was an abundance in desserts, and the tea selection was incredible.
+I was truly in my element, getting spoiled by attentive waiters while eating beautiful food while a pianist played.
 A perfect afternoon! :)

 2. Vegan Hazelnut & Coconut Hot Chocolate in Covent Garden

 Hot chocolate is what I live for in autumn and winter.
 Hotel Du Chocolate has three different vegan options available, that they serve with a coconut milk base.
 I do recommend the hazelnut.
 Yum!